 How to choose the right dental practice loan

-Ultimately, the best dental practice loan for you will depend on your credit standing and how you plan to use the funds.
-If you have a strong credit history and business plan, a traditional dental practice loan from a bank like might be the best choice.
+Ultimately, the best loan for your own practice will depend on your credit standing and how you plan to use the funds.
+If you have a strong credit history and business plan, a traditional dental practice loan from a bank might be the best choice.

 But if your loan application at a traditional bank or credit union has been denied, you have options.
 You may still be able to secure financing with an alternative lender or through an SBA loan.
 Just make sure to pay attention to the loan terms and fees and shop around for the best deal.